-I don't know what you make of all this.
-But I have to say, for myself, that I reckon you could make an excellent case for saying that the Holy Spirit in this passage is thought of simply as Jesus in another form.
+There can be little doubt, I think, taking this final conversation with his disciples as a whole, that it is the latter which is chiefly in his mind.
+Indeed you could make a good case for saying that the Holy Spirit in this passage is thought of simply as Jesus in another form.

 In his incarnate nature, Jesus could only be with them.
-But in verse 17 as the Spirit-the Counsellor-he is able to be in them.
-In his incarnate nature he could only be with them for a little while.
-But in verse 16, as the Spirit, the Counsellor, he can be with them for ever.
-In his incarnate nature, he was visible to the world at large.
-But as the Spirit, the Counsellor, he will be perceptible only to his disciples.
+But as the Spirit-the Counsellor-he will be in them (14:17).
+As the man from Nazareth he could be their companion for only a little while.
+But as the Spirit, he would be at their side for ever (14:16).
+In his physical body, he was visible to the world at large.
+But as the Spirit, he would be perceptible only to his disciples (14:19).

-There are of course great dangers in speaking of the Spirit as Jesus in another form.
+There are, it is true, great dangers in speaking of the Spirit as Jesus in another form.
 Specifically, there is a danger called modalism, a heresy which confuses the Father, the Son and the Holy Spirit and which speaks of God as if he were an actor, who exchanges roles or wears different masks at different times.
 That clearly cannot be right, because the Father and the Son and the Holy Spirit co-exist in this passage and have relationships with one another.
 The Spirit is distinct from Jesus.
 He is another Counsellor.
 And the Spirit is distinct from the Father, for Jesus must pray the Father to send him.
 Yet such is the mystery of the Trinity that it seems that in giving us the Spirit, God is giving us Jesus as well.
 That is, of course, why the Church Father Tertullian could speak of the Spirit as the Vicar (or deputy) of Christ; and that is why, when you read the rest of the New Testament, you find that the early Christians do not make any clear distinction between the Spirit of God and the Spirit of Jesus.

 It is a tremendous truth we find here, then.
 Jesus is not going away at all.
 In a very real sense he is still going to be around.
 He will remain our companion.
 He offers us here something much better than memories.
 He even offers something better than sacraments.
 He offers us the indwelling presence of his own Spirit.
-That, of course, has dramatic implications for Christian experience, which Jesus goes on to spell out.